What Are the Best Firm Pillows for Side Sleepers?

-Additionally, side sleepers are advised to use a pillow with more loft (thickness) than other pillow types.
+Additionally, side sleepers are advised to use a high loft (thick) pillow.
 This is simply because there is more space to fill between your head and the mattress when on your side than when on your back or stomach.

 What are the best firm pillows for side sleepers?

 No single pillow type works for all side sleepers.
 Fortunately we have lots of choices.
 Many different types can provide the comfort you need as long as they’re relatively firm and thick.
 Your side sleeper pillow should:

 - provide enough loft (height) to keep your spine straight, but isn’t so thick that it bends your neck upwards out of alignment.

 - provide consistent support throughout the night.
 The fill does not collapse on itself, allowing your neck to bend downward.

 - be comfortable.
 Ultimately, it’s best to trust your instincts.
 If a particular pillow works well for you, stick with it.

 Some pillows are adjustable and allow fill to be added or removed from a zippered case.
 Adjustable types are most often filled with buckwheat hulls or similar materials that are easily removed or added to a pillow’s case (this won’t work with most latex or down pillows).
 If you’ve decided on an adjustable pillow, you’ll be able to dial in the loft (thickness) exactly to your preference.
 With non-adjustable types you’ll need to be a little more discerning in your purchase to be sure you’ve got the proper loft to suit your preferences.

 Read More: Adjustable Pillow Types: What Works Best